camunda/docker-camunda-bpm-platform/README.md

 ### Extend Docker Image

-As we release these docker images on the offical [docker registry][] it is easy to create your own image.
+As we release these docker images on the official [docker registry][] it is easy to create your own image.
 This way you can deploy your applications with docker or provided an own demo image.
 Just specify in the `FROM` clause which Camunda image you want to use as a base image: